 Since the 4th of July is right around the corner, I thought it would be fun to use blueberries and strawberries to make red, white and blue desserts.

-For my compote, I left most of the blueberries uncooked so the blue of the red, white and blue would be very prominent.
-However, a did add 1/3 cup of the blueberries to the strawberries so the red color of the strawberries would look more red.
+For my berry compote, I left most of the blueberries uncooked so the blue of the red, white and blue would be very prominent.
+However, I did add 1/3 cup of the blueberries to the strawberries so the red color of the strawberries would look more red.
 Sometimes when you cook strawberries you get a pink color.

 I added a little lemon juice to add some tartness to the compote and help dissolve the sugar.
 The fruit released plenty of water so the pressure cooker didn’t have any problems coming to pressure.